th-koeln-intia/ip-sprachassistent-team4/docs/pages/results/headlines.md

 Here is a flow to get the latest headlines of a country.
 We used the newsapi.org api.
 If you want to use that flow, you need to get a free api key from newsapi.org.

-Then you need to install the node `node-red-contrib-queue-gate`.
+Then you need to install the node [node-red-contrib-queue-gate](https://flows.nodered.org/node/node-red-contrib-queue-gate){:target="_blank"}.

 After installing the node, import our flow from [our github repository](https://raw.githubusercontent.com/th-koeln-intia/ip-sprachassistent-team4/master/flows/play_headlines_german.json){:target="_blank"}